badlydrawnrob/python-playground/building-with-fast-api/chapter_08/testing/bombardier/README.md

 For an example, the max read time for concurrent synchronous `/event/` endpoint was `10.03s`!
 An (old) [source](https://stackoverflow.com/questions/39803746/peewee-and-peewee-async-why-is-async-slower) seems to say the opposite (faster reads with sync), which might be the case for single requests without concurrency.
 Max req/sec can be higher with sync concurrency, but all other metrics and throughput are worse, even with `-c 10` connections.
 Piccolo logs get a bit screwy using synchronous with high concurrency.

-A basic test running SQLite in WAL mode with `run_sync()` is also very poor (dog slow) even with `-c 1` — the opposite of what _should_ happen!
+A basic test running SQLite in WAL mode with `run_sync()` is also very poor (dog slow) — the _opposite_ of what should happen!
 Writes almost certainly need async or WAL mode.

 ## `/event/new`